Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Group-wise Fusion for Multimodal-enhanced FR ( )

 \subsection{Preference-Guided Distillation}

-To effectively incorporate multimodal features, we propose a preference-guided distillation strategy that projects group-level multimodal features into the preference space, providing auxiliary supervision for client-side training to enable goal-aligned knowledge transfer and enhanced personalization.
+To effectively leverage multimodal signals, we propose a preference-guided distillation strategy.
+This approach projects group-level multimodal features into the user preference space, providing auxiliary supervision during client-side training.
+In this way, clients incorporate multimodal signals directly aligned with recommendation objectives, enhancing the learning of preference-relevant representations and enabling more personalized recommendations.